 Students strengthen their grammar skills, practicing how to write compound and complex sentences, use descriptive details and adjectives, and use proper transition words and subordinating conjunctions.
 Younger students receive an Explode the Code phonics workbook to help them with correct English pronunciation, spelling, and vocabulary building.

 Using storytelling and drama-based strategies, students learn the organization of Narrative Writing, creating a Beginning (who and where), Middle (the Problem) and End (the Solution).
 They learn to quickly come up with story outlines and then expand on each section by asking questions.
 During this group activity, students learn to stay focused and think fast.
 After telling the “draft” of the story, students discuss how to strengthen the beginning, and how to strengthen plot development and resolution.
 Then they write their stories.
-The group activity and the writing are done in both English and the students’ native language.
+Writing stories allows students to address their fears, their challenges, and their problems in a safe place.
+It allows them to try out different perspectives and bring humor to difficult situations.
+Students then work collaboratively in a group, brainstorming and using their imaginations to problem-solve and explore the creative process.

 One doesn’t need a Common Core Standard in Speaking to know how important it is for students to learn to speak confidently in front of a group.
 Fortunately for students, speaking, as well as listening, are required standards.